Pergola Planting - Hanging Baskets

 Copyright image: Gorgeous hanging basket with pink petunias, purple million bells and blue bacopa in a self-watering hanging basket.

-I'm a real sucker for a traditional hanging basket, with a blend of strikingly delicate, annual, bedding plants.
+I'm a real sucker for traditional hanging baskets, with a blend of strikingly delicate, annual, bedding plants.
 My favourites are pinks, purples, violets and white, but anything goes.
 A restricted colour range can look just as good.

 Here we have a pink, double petunia; a deep purple million bells; white and blue bacopa; and somewhere nestling in there is a trailing fuschia.